hanhanwu/Hanhan_Applied_DataScience/README.md

 ## Algorithms Details
 ### RBF Kernel
-* Radial Basis Function kernel (RBF kernel) is used to determine edge weights in affinity matrix, a matrix defines a pairwise relationship points
+* Radial Basis Function kernel (RBF kernel) is used to determine edge weights in affinity matrix, a matrix defines a pairwise relationship points.
+  * Sklrean's implementation of RBF kernel looks slightly different as it replaces 1/2sigma^2 with a hyperparameter gamma.
+The effect is the same as it allows you to control the smoothness of the function.
+High gamma extends the influence of each individual point wide, hence creating a smooth transition in label probabilities.
+Meanwhile, low gamma leads to only the closest neighbors having influence over the label probabilities.
 * [Reference][175]

+### Semi Supervised Learning
+* [How does label propagation work][176]
+* [How does label spreading work][175]

 ### SVM
 * [How did margin generated][33] - margin has maximized orthogonal distance between the cloest points in each category and the hyperplane, these closest points are supporting vectors